InkblotSoftware/arraystore/README.md

 using unsigned integers internally, but also beware when using the library from other languages that you mustn't use keys too large to represent in a signed int64, as your Java code won't be able to access them.

+### C++

+We also include a set of C++ wrapper classes which closely follow the C interface, but translate error codes to exceptions and call C class destructors via RAII.

+These are available as the header-only `arraystore.hpp` library in the `bindings/cpp` directory.
+If you're using CMake it be included by target_link_libraries()'ing to the `arraystorexx` library in the main CMake project.

 Copyright and license